nchilla/tractatus-tree/README.md

 You can see my first test, an indented DOM-dump, [here](https://nchilla.github.io/tractatus-tree/dom)

-### In Progress:
+### In Progress/to-do:
-* Change preface from Ogden version to Pears/McGuinness to match the rest
+* "Scrollcards" and "Nodes" ideas are a work in progress.
+* Find sections missing from the scrape and add them to the JSON.
+So far I've noticed problems with:
-* Fix image filepaths
+  * 5.101